bogdanvuk/pygears/docs/manual/introduction.rst

       return y * b[-1]

 Interface type can be accessed via its *dtype* attribute.
 Let's for the sake of an example leave-out the type cast of the last multiplication.
-Multiplication operator will increase the size of the output interface to accomodate for the largest possible multiplication product.
+Multiplication operator will increase the size of the output interface to accommodate for the largest possible multiplication product.

 SystemVerilog generation
 ------------------------